gitbls/imon/README.md

 Some large internet systems are known to block inbound ping when their system load is high.
 In order to verify that a system is really down (and hence the internet is down), the monitor can try to do a DNS name lookup (parameter *dnslookup*) on an internet-based DNS server (parameter *dnsserver*).
 If the ping target reports down but the DNS name resolves, imon considers the network to be online.

 The updown monitor can also be used to deal with a flakey network.
-For example, if a system ends up in a problem state that can only be resolved by restarting dhcpcd, use imon on that system to monitor your router.
-If the router goes offline, your action script can restart dhcpcd, or whatever else you determine is appropriate.
+For example, if a system ends up in a problem state that can only be resolved by restarting NetworkManager or dhcpcd, use imon on that system to monitor your router.
+If the router goes offline, your action script can restart NetworkManager or dhcpcd, or whatever else you determine is appropriate.

 ## Usage Hints